 What makes people happy?
 Not usually what they think!
 We may get a rush of excitement when buying a new toy or something we think we have to have, but that fleeting emotion quickly wears off.

-No, authentic happiness goes deeper.
-I believe what we really want when we seek happiness are not just those high moments, fun though they are at times, but rather a deep sense of joy and contentment that is part of our being.
+Authentic happiness goes deeper.
+What most of us really want are not just those fun at times high moments, but rather a deep sense of joy and contentment that is part of our being.

-This feeling is more like a gift inside us waiting to be opened than something we get outside ourselves.
+This feeling is more like an inner gift waiting to be opened.
+It is not something that comes from outside ourselves.
 It comes with meeting the needs of our hearts as well as our biochemistry.

 Understanding this and designing your life this way is a big secret to living happy.

-Often when someone says, "I want to be happy", they are not satisfied with life and may be suffering from the grass is always greener on the other side syndrome.
+Often when people say, "I want to be happy", they are not satisfied with life.
+They may be suffering from the grass is always greener on the other side syndrome.
 They make their happiness contingent on other people meeting their needs and on acquiring things outside themselves.

 Buying into this myth is a big reason so many people are not satisfied with life.

 This is no surprise since advertisers and well-meaning others condition us to believe that in order to live happy lives means we need more stuff and more money.